 Don’t you hate it when someone adds /2 to the end of a link towards you?
 Or links with all weird variables at the end of the URL?
-You have a solution now!
+Yoast SEO solves this for you!
 Just checking one box will redirect all that stuff away, and make sure that your content is always found under the URL you want it to be found under.
 If you use a Google Custom search engine, checking another box will prevent that from breaking down while using this function.

 Edit your robots.txt and .htaccess

-Editing your robots.txt and .htaccess files has never been this easy: you can edit them straight from the Files menu of the WordPress SEO plugin, so you can easily check and or update those files and keep it all nice and clean.
+Editing your robots.txt and .htaccess files has never been this easy: you can edit them straight from the Files editor of the Yoast SEO plugin, so you can easily check and or update those files and keep it all nice and clean.

 Clean up head section